AdobeDocs/document-services/src/pages/faq/tech-support-content.md

 You should not use your free trial credentials (Credential Key aka API Key) beyond your trial.

-When you start your Adobe Acrobat Services pay-as-you-go subscription via AWS Marketplace, you will receive new credentials to use for your paid plan.
-Note that your first 500 transactions or two weeks on the new AWS credential are complementary--your card will be charged automatically after that.
-Furthermore, there can only be one active pay-as-you-go credential associated with an account.

-In a similar fashion, Enterprise Term Licensing Agreement (ETLA) customers will want to exchange their free trial credentials with the new credentials provided alongside their ETLA plan.
+When you start your Enterprise Term Licensing Agreement (ETLA), you will receive & create new credentials under your ETLA ORG–you will want to exchange your free trial credentials with those new ETLA credentials.

 </AccordionItem>